How to soundproof your home (and increase the value of it!)

 Windows are typically the most common culprit for sound issues in the home.
 Did you know that by upgrading single glazed windows to double glazing, you can actively reduce exterior noise levels by up to 20%?
 If you have single pane windows, more often than not, your home will be older and have thicker walls – so, upgrading to double glazing really will make the world of difference!
 Reducing energy bills and increasing a properties EPC rating, you can expect to add between 6 – 14% onto your property value.

 Existing double-glazed windows that are 20 years old or older?
 Then it may be time to replace them if you’re experiencing an increase in exterior noise.
 By making your home more desirable inside and out, you could see an added value of up to 10%.

-Gaining popularity within noisy cities, triple glazing mitigates noise further thanks to the ideal combination of extra glass and argon gas.
-Depending on the type of home and choice of window profile, triple glazing is sure to add long-term value to your home.
+Gaining popularity within noisy cities, comfort glass mitigates noise further thanks to the ideal combination of extra materials.
+Depending on the type of home and choice of window profile, comfort glass is sure to add long-term value to your home.

 Whether you’re looking for additional soundproofing or restricted by listed building or conservation area status, secondary glazing is also a beneficial option to consider.
 Providing a larger space between the existing window and the secondary glazing, unwanted sound waves can be reduced by up to 60% with the use of outside-facing low emissivity (Low-E) glass.

 Available in a variety of designs and styles, composite doors come with the added benefit of being much more soundproof than most front doors out there.
 Ideally fusing the appearance and strength of a wooden door with the soundproofing elements of a uPVC door, the unique combination of materials make quality composite doors the best option for blocking sound.
 Furthermore, with single and double rebated composite doors available, double rebated frames are 40% thicker which provides further acoustic insulation.